wicked-rainman/SolarClock/README.md

 - A "Stepper motor server" being driven via an M5Atom-matrix, although any esp32/Arduino type platform would do.
 I chose the Matrix because I had one spare and could make use of the LED array for added glitz.
 - A "Stepper client" that will read light values and instruct the server how far to rotate after each reading.
 This component is based round an M5Stick because it's got a built in battery.
 This helps negate the need for trailing wires being dragged round by the rotating platform.

 When I started out on this venture, I tried using an I2C based compass (LSM303) for azimuth alignment.
 It claimed a 0.1 degree resolution, but after some failed tests and a bit of reading I discovered that although the resolution is good, accuracy is +-5 degrees.
 Given that the earth rotates through roughly 15 degrees in an hour, It just wouldn't provide the accuracy I'm looking for.
 So, in the end I went back to the drawing board and came up with a timing disk design.
-The main drawback of this approach is you need to ensure the light sensing unit is facing directly north whenever you press the inevitable "go" button.
+The main drawback of this approach is you need to ensure the light sensing unit is facing true north whenever you press the inevitable "go" button.

-When I eventually abandon this project I'm probably going to try and design a digital compass (with moving parts) that might actually do the job.
+## North
+Finding true north is problematic.
+You could use a normal magnetic compass and deal with the offset, but from what research I've done so far this looks a little vague (Magnetic north is always on the move).
+I'm still considering adding some form of gnomon to the rotator base so it can be aligned (after performing solar observations), but that looses the semi-instant gratification of just pushing a button I've also been considering a gyro, but that leads towards the chicken and egg scenario of still not knowing where true north is.
+For now I'm going to carry on testing commercially availble magnetometers to see if there's something better than the LSM303.
+Watch this space.

 ## Components - Stepper motor server